HungryHowies/Zitadel-with-Opensearch-SSO/README.md

 * Network Configured (Static address and DNS)
 * Date/Time is set
 * Opensearch-2.11.1
-* Zitadel-v2.44.2
+* Zitadel-v2.44.2 +

-To use SAML for authentication, configurations are needed in the **authc** section of this file  /config/opensearch-security/config.yml.
-SAML works solely on the HTTP layer, you do not need any authentication_backend and can set it to noop.
-Place all SAML-specific configuration options in config.yml file, under the section of the SAML HTTP authenticator.
+To use SAML for authentication, configurations are needed in the **authc** section of this file  *vi /etc/opensearch/opensearch-security/config.yml*.
+Setup authentication_backend to noop.
+Place all SAML-specific configuration options in config.yml file, under the section *saml_auth_domain:*.
 Ensure the order number is correct.
-In the example below the ORDER is set to 1 and basic_internal_auth_domain is set to "0".
+In the example below the saml_auth_domain ORDER is set to 1 and basic_internal_auth_domain is set to "0".
+The  basic_internal_auth_domain challenge is set from true to false.

 NOTE: The Security plugin can read IdP metadata either from a URL or a file.
 In this example Im using URL.

-Edit the file config.conf.
+### Edit config.conf file.

 ```
 vi /etc/opensearch/opensearch-security/config.yml